jupyter-book/thebe/docs/contribute.md

 #### Peer Dependency Errors

 Due to recent changes in `npm` as of v7 peer dependency issues are flagged as critical errors.
-However, may projects have not yet resolves these issues in their code base, this means that a project's co-dependencies can prevent installation of a package.
+However, many projects have not yet resolved these issues in their code base, this means that a project's co-dependencies can prevent installation of a package.
 This is a know issue, to resolve this there are two options:

 1. Downgrade `npm` to v6